Chilet-Okeke/aws_deployment/readme.md

 2. Add an A record (alias) → point it to the CloudFront distribution.

-3. Verify domain registration/DNS propagation.
+3. Wait between 5-60mins then Verify domain registration/DNS propagation.

 # Deploy Backend API to EC2
 Why not deploy backend to S3?